preaudc/tech-articles/SparkGoodPractices.md

 ## deactivate unnecessary cache

-## avoid unnecessry SparkSession parameter
+## avoid unnecessary SparkSession parameter

 It is not necessary to pass the SparkSession as a function parameter if this function already has a Dataset[T] or DataFrame parameter.
 Indeed, a Dataset[T] or DataFrame already contains a reference to the SparkSession.